isomerpages/moe-montfortsec/_curriculum/Distinctive Programmes/Applied Learning Programme.md

 **Sec 1 Programme**

 At the introduction stage, Secondary One students are equipped with fundamental skills in basic programming, microcontrollers, and electronics.
-Students are provided with a challenge task of applying their knowledge of Science and Mathematics through the development of their own automated Arduino-based Shooter Game.
+Students are provided with a challenge task of applying design thinking, integrate interdisciplinary knowledge to solve real world problems.

 **Sec 2 Programme**